EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 "It is worth noting that the k-parameter is not amenable to small, gradual increases."[^5] and "Therefore, the best strategy for an upwards adjustment of k is to move in larger, less frequent increments – and to move it as far and as fast as practical network dynamics and economics will allow."[^5]

 The last time K was adjusted it went from 150 to 500 and then the recommendation from IOG was to go to 1,000.
-The current research looked at 750 vs 1,000 and showed 1,000 would be most effective with a projection of almost doubling our Nakamoto coefficient.[^4]
+The current research looked at 750 vs 1,000 and showed 1,000 would be most effective with a projection of almost doubling our Nakamoto coefficient.
+While K=750 would have minimal impact[^4]

 IOG research has said it is safe to increase K to 1,000 on several post indicating that it's safe both for the security and economics.